 - WordPress blogs are more likely to be hacked and spammed.

 Choosing a blogging platform for your new blog should be easy now.
 Maybe this Blogger vs WordPress comparison brought to your attention many pros and cons you haven’t thought of before.
-However, the only clear advantage Blogger has is that it’s free.
+However, in my opinion, the only clear advantage Blogger has is that it’s free.